p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 it would not overflow the database throughput.
 Obviously this lead to another failure.
-Primal language and naive database architecture understanding did not survive the reality check - in 2017 the protocol was literally down with CryptoShitties hype.
+Primal language and naive database architecture understanding did not survive the reality check - in 2017 the protocol was literally down with CryptoKitties hype.

-The scalability troubles got up again, so another popular (which usually means extremely bad) solution was rapidly proposed.
+The scalability troubles got up again, so another popular solution was rapidly proposed.
 It’s name was EOS.
-The solution was to split the computable transaction complex behaviour and replication computations, and then process it with the set of cluster nodes, which were called “Block producers”.
+The solution was to split the computable transaction complex behaviour and to process it with the set of cluster nodes, which were called “Block producers”.
 This lead to the entrustment of an enourmous responsibility to these “Block producers”.
 They were now not only about data storage providers, but also computation providers.
 Now these guys not only store and process your data, but they even define the way your transaction behaves itself,